 Activating Local Innovation Ecosystem (How to support start-ups)

-Moreover, to find financing for local innovators and to develop sustainable business models are also not self-starters.
-There are always risks of global competition and start-ups moving from smaller to larger cities where they will find more opportunities.
+Moreover, to acquire financing for local innovators and to develop sustainable business models are not evident.
+Globalization – though it brings many opportunities – has resulted in fiercer competition for start-ups.
+Smaller cities stimulating innovation, could be faced with start-ups moving from the smaller to a larger city, because it might bring them more opportunities.
 In regulatory and juridical regards, the lack of national/regional programmes for incubators as well as the integration of innovation into existing administration can be problematic.

 Plan for Implementation

 As a first next step, some cities will set-up a city-led consultancy for start-ups (creating an entrepreneurial centre and offering space to start-ups where they can apply a trial-end-error approach to develop their solutions), as was done for Example in Munich.

 Others will create an Innovation Lab within the university and connect the existing accelerator and venture builder to other organisations to make optimal use of synergies.
 Cities will also put more attention to finding models for upscaling and investing in start-ups centres.
 Smaller cities will also be looking for ways to keep young companies within the area instead of losing them to bigger cities.